 Even though these benefits are undeniable, many practitioners remain cautious, even reluctant to embrace change, creating a division of opinion, which it could be argued is an inevitable part of the change process.
 For example, it’s been suggested that remote consultations lose valuable information such as being able to fully observe a patient’s body language, yet it could also be argued that video calls can present new and valuable visual information such as insight into the patient’s home environment.

 Change is a process and a key element of successful change management is allowing time for all team members to adapt and integrate the new learning that comes with innovation.
 Yet currently, due to the pressures of the COVID-19 pandemic the speed at which change is happening means that some services have been set up on shaky ground, without proper integration with existing pathways, processes, or working practices.

 A recent King’s Fund article suggests that digital consultations aren’t perfect and terms like ‘digital-first’ and ‘remote by default’ can over-simplify digital transformation.
 In other words, whilst digital technology is important it should be considered alongside traditional care, not as a replacement.
 The COVID-19 pandemic has very obviously accelerated the pace of technological change transforming the landscape of health care delivery around the world and implementing digital technology at a pace that was previously thought impossible.

-Successful innovation requires cultural and behavioural change.
+Successful innovation requires cultural and behavioral change.
 To make any transformation stick, staff need to feel empowered to adopt and champion new ways of working.
 To support this change, the cultural values that underpin the NHS and its workers must be understood, and technology must also reflect these values if successful integration is to be achieved.